Maakleerplek Innovation Hub

 As part of this philosophy the city acquired a strategically located site with heritage buildings.
 Awaiting a more permanent destination, the Orshoven Mills complex is to become a haven for socio-cultural experimentation over the coming ten years.
 Next door a property developer is granting the city temporary use of a space underneath some concrete silos which are awaiting redevelopment.

-POLO Architects won a competition with a design which focuses on circular building strategies.
+POLO Interior design won a competition with a design which focuses on circular building strategies.
 Our aim is to achieve maximal effect through modest means, unlocking the potential of the impressive industrial spaces through a few precise design operations.
 This minimalist approach is motivated by budgetary constraints and the temporary nature of this intervention, but also keeps the design flexible and sustainable.